tojkuv/the-rust-book/collections/README.md

 Rust provides different ways of interpreting the raw string data that computers store so that each program can choose the interpretation it needs, no matter what human language the data is in.

-A final reason Rust doesn't allow us to index into a `String` to get a character iis that indexing operations are expected to always take constant time (O(1)).
-But it isn't possible to guarantee that performance with a `String`, because Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.
+A final reason Rust doesn'_t allow us to index into a `String` to get a character iis that indexing operations are expected to always take constant time (O(1)).
+But it isn'_t possible to guarantee that performance with a `String`, because Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.

 ### Slicing Strings